British navy group: 'Potential hijack' of ship off UAE coast | Law-Order

 - United Arab Emirates

-The British navy warned Tuesday of a “potential hijack” of a ship off the coast of the United Arab Emirates in the Gulf of Oman, without elaborating.
+The British navy has warned of a “potential hijack” of a ship off the coast of the United Arab Emirates in the Gulf of Oman, though the circumstances remained unclear.

-The incident comes amid heightened tensions between Iran and the West over its tattered nuclear deal and as commercial shipping in the region has found itself in the crosshairs over it.
-Most recently, the US, the UK and Israel have blamed Iran for a drone attack on an oil tanker off Oman that killed two people.
-Iran has denied being involved.
+The incident Tuesday comes amid heightened tensions between Iran and the West over Tehran's tattered nuclear deal with world powers and as commercial shipping in the region has found itself caught in the crosshairs.
+Most recently, the US, the UK and Israel have blamed Iran for a drone attack on an oil tanker off the coast of Oman that killed two people.
+Iran has denied involvement.

 The British military's United Kingdom Maritime Trade Operations initially warned ships Tuesday that “an incident is currently underway'' off the coast of Fujairah.
-Hours later, they said the incident was a “potential hijack”.
-They did not elaborate.
+Hours later, the authorities said the incident was a “potential hijack,'' but provided no further details.

+Shipping authority Lloyd's List and maritime intelligence firm Dryad Global both identified the vessel involved in the incident as Panama-flagged asphalt tanker Asphalt Princess.
+The vessel's owner, listed as Emirati free zone-based Glory International, could not immediately be reached for comment late Tuesday.

-The US military's Mideast-based 5th Fleet and the British Defence Ministry did not immediately return calls for comment.
+The US military's Mideast-based fifth Fleet and the British Defense Ministry also did not immediately return calls for comment.
 The Emirati government did not immediately acknowledge the incident.

 “At the same time, if they are in the same vicinity and in the same place, then very rarely that happens,” said Ranjith Raja, an oil and shipping expert with data firm Refintiv.
 “Not all the vessels would lose their engines or their capability to steer at the same time.''
 One of the vessels later began moving.

-An Oman Royal Air Force Airbus C-295MPA, a maritime patrol aircraft, flew in circles for hours over the area where the ships were, according to data from FlightRadar24.com.
+An Oman Royal Air Force Airbus C-295MPA, a maritime patrol aircraft, flew in circles for hours over the waters, according to data from FlightRadar24.com.

 ''Iran's naval forces are ready for help and rescue in the region,” Khatibzadeh said.

-The event comes just days after a drone struck an oil tanker linked to an Israeli billionaire off the coast of Oman, killing two crew members.
-The West blamed Iran for the attack, which marked the first known assault to have killed civilians in the years-long shadow war targeting commercial vessels in the region.

-Iran denied playing any role in the incident, though Tehran and its allied militias have used similar “suicide” drones in attacks previously.
+From Washington, State Department spokesman Ned Price told reporters it was “too early for us to offer a judgement just yet” about the events unfolding in the Gulf of Oman.
+But citing the recent assault on an oil tanker linked to an Israeli billionaire that killed two crew members in nearby waters, Price said, “We have seen a very disturbing pattern of belligerence from Iran, including belligerence in the maritime domain.”
+The West has blamed Iran for launching the drone strike last week on the oil tanker off the coast of Oman, which marked the first known attack to have killed civilians in the years long shadow war targeting commercial vessels in the region.
+Iran denied playing any role, though Tehran and its allied militias have used similar “suicide” drones in past attacks.

-Israel, the United States and United Kingdom vowed a “collective response” to the attack, without elaborating.
+Israel, the US and the UK have vowed an unspecified “collective response” to the attack.

 The Gulf of Oman is near the Strait of Hormuz, the narrow mouth of the Persian Gulf through which a fifth of all oil passes.
 Fujairah, on the UAE's eastern coast, is a main port in the region for ships to take on new oil cargo, pick up supplies or trade out crew.

-In July of last year, an oil tanker sought by the US over allegedly circumventing sanctions on Iran was hijacked off the Emirati coast, following months of tensions between Iran and the US.
-The vessel and its crew ended up in Iran, though Tehran never acknowledged the incident.
+Last year, an oil tanker sought by the US over allegedly circumventing sanctions on Iran was hijacked off the Emirati coast in July, following months of tensions between Iran and the US The vessel and its crew ended up in Iran, though Tehran never acknowledged the incident.

 And in January, armed Iranian Revolutionary Guard troops stormed a South Korean tanker and forced the ship to change course and travel to Iran.
 While Iran insisted it stopped the ship for polluting, it came as Tehran sought to increase its leverage over Seoul ahead of negotiations over billions of dollars in Iranian assets frozen in South Korean banks.